Get answers to key questions to help you understand and apply for the BC HOME Partnership program.

 - not exceed the maximum purchase price of $750,000

 The home must be your principal residence; rental properties and seasonal or recreation properties are not eligible.
+Below-market homes created through an affordable homeownership program or other BC Housing initiative are not eligible.

 Examples of eligible homes include, but are not limited to: